Register by March 14th to get $20 off day camp & $40 off overnight camp!

 Georgia Center for Continuing Education

 1197 South Lumpkin Street, Athens, GA 30602

 Overnight students will check in at their assigned residence hall on Sunday evening and check out on Saturday morning.
 Day students will check in at the Georgia Center on Monday morning between 8-8:30am.
 This camp takes place each day at the Georgia Center, but students will travel around campus by foot or bus for specific activities, and by university vehicle for any off-campus field trips.
 More details will be available in your confirmation email and in the welcome email sent out three weeks before camp begins.

 Partial financial assistance may be available for students who need it.
 To request assistance, please follow the directions listed in the Financial Aid Request form, which is located on the right hand side of this page.
 If you have any questions about the process, please call us at 706-542-3537 or email us at questions [at] georgiacenter [dot] uga [dot] edu.

 Chi Thai is an Associate Professor of Biological and Agricultural Engineering at the University of Georgia where he teaches and performs research on Multispectral Machine Vision and Robotics.
 He earned his Ph.D. in Agricultural Engineering from the University of California at Davis, and his M.S. in Aerospace Engineering and B.S. in Mechanical Engineering from Northrop University.
 He currently serves as the Robotics Instructor for the UGA-Duke TIP programs, and the co-coordinator of the JETS-TEAMS Competition at UGA (Junior Engineering Technical Society).
-This is Dr. Thai’s second year as a Summer Academy instructor.
+This is Dr. Thai’s third year as a Summer Academy instructor.